raystack/dagger/docs/reference/configuration.md

 ### Generic

-A log sink of Dagger requires the following variables to be set
+All of the sink type of Dagger requires the following variables to be set:

 #### `STREAMS`

 Dagger can run on multiple streams, so streams config can con consist of multiple streams.
+Multiple streams could be given in a comma-separated format.

-For each stream, some variables need to be configured.
+For each stream, these following variables need to be configured:

 ##### `SOURCE_KAFKA_TOPIC_NAMES`

 Defines the list of Kafka topics to consume from.
+To consume from multiple topics, you need to add `|` as separator for each topic.

-* Example value: `test-topic`
+* Example value: `test-topic1|test-topic2`
 * Type: `required`

 ##### `INPUT_SCHEMA_TABLE`

-Defines the table name for the stream.
+Defines the table name for the stream. `FLINK_SQL_QUERY` will get executed on this table name.

 * Example value: `data_stream`
 * Type: `required`